Peter Gibson (politician): Parliamentary career

 Gibson was previously the Conservative parliamentary candidate for Redcar in 2017.
-He was defeated by Labour incumbent Anna Turley, but increased the Conservative share of the vote by 17%, bringing them from fourth to second place in the constituency.
+He was defeated by Labour incumbent Anna Turley, but increased the Conservative share of the vote by 17%, bringing them from fourth to second place in the constituency with 33.2%.

 Gibson defeated Labour's shadow Brexit minister Jenny Chapman at the 2019 general election, taking the seat for the Conservatives for the first time in 27 years and securing a majority of over 3,000.

 Gibson used his maiden speech in the House of Commons to advocate several constituency issues.
-During his first nine months as an MP representing Darlington, Gibson has been involved with a number of local projects.
+During his first nine months as an MP representing Darlington, Gibson was involved with a number of local projects.
 In an article published in a regional newspaper, The Northern Echo, Gibson said: "I've spoken with the head of every school and college, and have launched the Darlington Debates competition in conjunction with the amazing Darlington Rotary Club.
 I've hosted Zoom calls for Scouts, helped pack bags, organised and participated in numerous litterpicks, helped establish the new Friends of North Cemetery and attended their first clean up, and I've lobbied Network Rail to smarten up its bridges which serve as a gateway to our town."

 In Parliament, he was a member of the Women and Equalities Committee from March 2020 to June 2021.
-In March 2020, Gibson said that he took a train journey home while suffering suspected Coronavirus, posting a message on his Facebook page saying: "When it was suspected that I had covid I was advised to travel home and isolate in my home, undertaking a 250 mile journey from London."
+In March 2020, Gibson said that he took a train journey home while suffering a suspected case of COVID-19, posting a message on his Facebook page saying: "When it was suspected that I had covid I was advised to travel home and isolate in my home, undertaking a 250 mile journey from London."

 In October 2020, as part of a protest organised by some Darlington residents, empty plates and teddy bears were placed outside his constituency office after he voted against a Labour Party Opposition Day Motion to extend free school meals over holidays.

-On 6 July 2022, he resigned as Parliamentary Private Secretary in the Department for International Trade in protest at Boris Johnson's conduct in the Chris Pincher scandal.
+On 6 July 2022, he resigned as parliamentary private secretary in the Department for International Trade in protest at Boris Johnson's conduct in the Chris Pincher scandal.
 His resignation letter criticised "the damage our party has inflicted on itself over the failure to include trans people in the ban on conversion therapy".
 In September 2022, he was reappointed to the Truss ministry as Parliamentary Private Secretary to the Cabinet Office.
+He lost his parliamentary seat at the 2024 general election.

+Post-parliamentary career

+Following his defeat at the 2024 election, Gibson was appointed as Chief Executive Officer at Fighting With Pride, a military charity that supports the health and wellbeing of LGBTQ+ veterans in the United Kingdom.